Newly diagnosed ALK+ mNSCLC

 Learn about options that may be available to help you afford your ALECENSA.

-Important Safety Information & Indication
+Important Safety Information & Indications

-Who is ALECENSA® (alectinib) for?
+Who is ALECENSA for?

-ALECENSA is a prescription medicine used to treat people with non-small cell lung cancer that has spread to other parts of the body (mNSCLC) and is caused by an abnormal anaplastic lymphoma kinase (ALK) gene.
-Your healthcare provider will perform a test to make sure that ALECENSA is right for you.
+ALECENSA is a prescription medicine used to treat adults with non-small cell lung cancer (NSCLC) that is caused by an abnormal anaplastic lymphoma kinase (ALK) gene:

+Your doctor will perform a test to make sure that ALECENSA is right for you.
 It is not known if ALECENSA is safe and effective in children.

 What is the most important information I should know about ALECENSA?